FAQ

 Is Explorer a separate workspace?

 No. Explorer is for discovery.
 Use it to browse public agents, strategies, and metadata.
-Use Studio to operate bots and Hub to operate 24/7 Web3 agents.
+Use Hub to operate 24/7 Web3 agents.

-Do Studio users paste Telegram or Discord bot tokens?
+Do Hub users paste Telegram or Discord bot tokens?

-No. Studio uses Balchemy-managed platform adapters.
-You configure bindings, policies, channel permissions, and bot behavior; you do not manage raw Telegram or Discord bot credentials in the product UI.
+No. Hub Signal Sources use Balchemy-managed platform integrations and account/source verification flows.
+Do not paste raw Telegram or Discord bot credentials into the product UI.

 Does Hub create a Studio bot for every agent?